Robert-Bloom/metro-cs1-pa1/README.md

 #### `Pluralizer`

 In contrast from the prototypical version of the assignment:
-  * the input will only be a word which might or might not be in singlular or plural form
+  * the input will be words each of which might or might not be in singlular or plural form
+  * there will be no integer count provided as input and the form of each input word has to be determined
   * irregular plurals are included
-  * plurals identical with singular forms are included
+  * plural forms identical to the singular forms are included